kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Enter π

 We have gone through all this huffing and puffing to place $\pi$ contextually among the real numbers.
-Pi is a transcendental number which is automatically irrational.
-This means:

-#. $\pi$ cannot be expressed in closed form as a decimal.
+Let us list its characteristics:

 #.
-There is no periodic sequence that recurs in the decimal representation of $\pi$, regardless of how long the decimal is.
+It is not a rational number, which means that it cannot be expressed as the ratio of two whole numbers, the denominator being non-zero.

 #.
-Rational approximations for $\pi$ are used in practice.
+Its decimal representation is neither finite nor does it contain a recurring segment, regardless of how long the decimal is.

 #.
+It is also not the root to any non-zero polynomial equation whose coefficients are integers or rational numbers.

+#.
 When Pi is used in equations, the placeholder symbol $\pi$ is used.

+These properties have earned for $\pi$ the rather exalted title of transcendental number, which it shares with other pivotal numbers like $e$.
+Pi is not only important, it is also tantalizing.
+Pi is like a beautiful butterfly that cannot be caught in the net of finitude.
+It is like a rainbow that is beautiful to behold from afar, but can never be reached.

 One could almost say that $\pi$ is not numerically friendly.
 And you would not be too wrong.
-Nevertheless, with the aid of ideas like the sum to infinity of a series, and the limit as some variable approaches infinity, etc., mathematicians have derived starkly simple formulae relating integers to $\pi$ as well as mystifying formulae that seem to miraculously relate to $pi$; both these cases are shown in [@fig:pi-equations].
+Rational approximations for $\pi$, like $\frac{22}{7}$, are used in practice.
+And the matter would have rested there were it not for the human quest for beauty.

+The unpredictability of successive decimal places of $\pi$ has enchanted mathematicians and still continues to engross them.
+Pi has been calculated to an unprecedented number of decimal places, and such a quest is certainly driven, not by practical necessity, but possibly by the need for aesthetic fulfilment.

+This quest for the unattainable---but supremely beautiful---has engaged human minds to seek $\pi$ in countless infinite sums, such are shown in [@fig:pi-equations].
+These equations are sometimes starkly simple and at other times thoroughly mystifying, and embody the paradox that is $\pi$ more succinctly than all the words in the world.

 ## Madhava-Gregory series